givingjar/blog.givingjar.org/_posts/2016-09-14-charity-spotlight-rj-scheffel-memorial-toy-project.md

 tags: [spotlight]
 preview-image: /img/spotlight/rj-scheffel-memorial-toy-project/rj-scheffel-memorial-toy-project-.jpg
 snippet: >
     R.J.
-Scheffel Memorial Toy Project makes handcrafted wooden toys and donates them to children in need.
+Scheffel Memorial Toy Project makes handcrafted wooden toys, games, and memory boxes and donates them to children in need.
 Whether homeless, in poverty, sick, or otherwise disadvantaged, every child deserves to smile and play.
 ---

 [R.J.
-Scheffel Memorial Toy Project][1] makes handcrafted wooden toys and donates them to children in need.
+Scheffel Memorial Toy Project][1] makes handcrafted wooden toys, games, and memory boxes and donates them to children in need.
 Whether homeless, in poverty, sick, or otherwise disadvantaged, every child deserves to smile and play.

 In this charity spotlight, I spoke with a few of R.J.
 Scheffel Memorial Toy Project's elves: Larry Koster, Gene Klco, Joe Pohl, and Tony Bauer.